dzorlu/sdc/advanced_lane_detection/README.md

    `x_y_binary = cv2.bitwise_and(x_binary, y_binary)`

- - [region of interest](https://github.com/dzorlu/sdc/blob/master/advanced_lane_detection/image_transformation.py#L111) filters ignores regions outside our scope and focus on the lower triangle of the image.
+ - [region of interest](https://github.com/dzorlu/sdc/blob/master/advanced_lane_detection/image_transformation.py#L111) filters ignore regions outside our scope and focus on the lower triangle of the image.

  Lane masking process couple with filtering the region of interest produces the following result.